 Dawn brought a chilly start to the day as temps dropped below freezing.
-We made coffee, broke camp, and headed towards West Yellowstone.
+We made coffee, broke camp, and headed toward West Yellowstone.
 While topping off the fuel, we met a local angler who had been following our adventures on social media.
 We gifted him a few Royal Treatment stickers and thanked him for his greetings before continuing our travels.

 Big Sky Anglers in West Yellowstone happened to be hosting a "Spey Day" on the Madison River, just north of town.
 So we crashed the party for a few hours, saying hello to friends old and new before heading on our way.
 A few miles up the road, we fished the Gallatin River in several places under the midday sun without success; we then chose to soften the blow of failure with Mexican Food in Livingston before heading to our lodging in Gardiner.